robert461/advent-of-code/README.md

 # Advent of Code

 Solutions of the [Advent of Code](https://adventofcode.com/2022/about) programming puzzles

+No input files are included because of [this tweet by Eric Wastls](https://twitter.com/ericwastl/status/1465805354214830081)

 ## 2022
 Solutions are written in...